GREGORY M. WALTON

 1. Tales of Ordinary Magic

+Ordinary magic: The ordinary experiences that help us set aside the everyday worries of life to unleash extraordinary change.
 Do you have a tale of ordinary magic?
-Please share with me (gwalton @ stanford.edu)
+Please share it with me (gwalton @ stanford.edu)

 Picture